Sr-11/LFI/README.md

 python experiments/train_methods.py ALL
-python experiments/test_methods.py pval ALL python experiments/test_methods.py error Mix python experiments/test_methods.py plot
+python experiments/test_methods.py pval ALL python experiments/test_methods.py error Mix python experiments/test_methods.py pval plot python experiments/error_of_var_kernel.py

 ```
-You may also run the Jupyter notebooks in `./experiments` the get the rest of the figures
+Run the Jupyter notebooks in `./experiments` the get all of the figures.
 Then you will see the figures in `./assets`.
 Note that this process may take a few days to complete.

 The following details explain what the commands above are doing.
 You may also reduce number of independent runs to obtain results more quickly.